aspose-barcode/Aspose.BarCode-Documentation/cpp/developer-guide/barcode-recognition/basic-parameters/set-target-regions/_index.md

 description: "This Article Describes How to Set Target Regions in Source Image for Recognition"
 keywords: "Read barcode, Read Barcode from Stream, Scan Barcode from Image, Many Barcodes in One Image, Read PDF417 Barcode, Barcode in WPF Project, Aspose.BarCode, Read Barcode C++"
 weight: 30
+feedback: BARCODECOM
 url: /cpp/set-target-regions/
 ---

 {{% alert color="primary" %}}*If you need any clarifications, feel free to reach out to [Aspose Technical Support](/barcode/cpp/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

 ## **Overview**
-***Aspose.BarCode for C++*** enables setting one or many objects of the [*Rectangle*](https://docs.microsoft.com/dotnet/api/system.drawing.rectangle) type to limit target areas for barcode detection.
+***Aspose.BarCode for C++*** enables setting one or many objects of the *Rectangle* type to limit target areas for barcode detection.
 This property allows improving recognition efficiency and avoiding the recognition of irrelevant barcodes placed in the areas out of interest.
 At the same time, it is necessary to select target regions justifiably because the Aspose library applies heuristic methods to localize regions for barcode recognition; hence, simply enumerating multiple areas can deteriorate reading efficiency.

 ## **Set Single Region**
-To set a target region for barcode recognition, it is necessary to define an object of the [*Rectangle*](https://docs.microsoft.com/dotnet/api/system.drawing.rectangle) type using the [*BarCodeReader*](https://reference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcodereader) constructor or the [*SetBarCodeImage*](https://reference.aspose.com/barcode/net/aspose.barcode.barcoderecognition.barcodereader/setbarcodeimage/methods/1) method.
+To set a target region for barcode recognition, it is necessary to define an object of the *Rectangle* type using the [*BarCodeReader*](https://reference.aspose.com/barcode/cpp/class/aspose.bar_code.bar_code_recognition.bar_code_reader/) constructor or the *SetBarCodeImage* method.

 The following code samples illustrate how to set a target recognition region in the source image using the two ways mentioned above.